percona/pmm/doc/source/amazon-rds.rst

 with 1 second resolution.
 We strongly suggest that you run |pmm-server| on AWS.

-.. note:: If latency is higher than 1 second, you should change the minimum resolution by setting the |opt.metrics_resolution|  environment variable when :ref:`creating and running the PMM Server container <server-container>`.
+.. note:: If latency is higher than 1 second, you should change the minimum
+	  resolution by setting the |term.metrics-resolution| environment
+	  variable when :ref:`creating and running the PMM Server container
-   For more information, see :ref:`metrics-resolution`.
+	  <server-container>`.
+For more information, see
+	  :ref:`metrics-resolution`.

 |qan.name| requires :ref:`perf-schema` as the query source,
 because the slow query log is stored on AWS side,